wispcarey/SurfWater-Graph-Active-Learning-GAP-/README.md

 Our experiment are based on the [RiverPIXELS dataset](https://data.ess-dive.lbl.gov/view/doi:10.15485/1865732 "RiverPIXELS") created by Jon Schwenk in Los Alamos National Laboratory (LANL).

 ## Dataset Source
 In order to reimplement our algorithm, you should process the raw image dataset into some specific format.
-The processed data can be downloaded from [my google drive (SurfwaterGAP)](https://drive.google.com/drive/folders/17wxkCVneJrozsX-q-9XmyhF09LCfvaNO?usp=sharing "SurfwaterGAP")
+The processed data can be downloaded from [my google drive (SurfwaterGAP)](https://drive.google.com/drive/folders/17wxkCVneJrozsX-q-9XmyhF09LCfvaNO?usp=sharing "SurfwaterGAP").
+You should download all the processed data from the *data* folder in this drive.

+If you want to use your own dataset, you should use *data_process.py* to process your raw data into the required format.